2022 Donation RecipientCowichan Valley Youth Services

 She is the creator of the Purica Foundation, of which, since the inception of the foundation in 2016, it’s board of dynamic women have raised funds and awareness for Cowichan Hospice House and the Cowichan Valley Youth Services HUB project.

 Marnie is a proud volunteer.
-She dedicates time to Nourish Cowichan, assisting in providing nutritious meals to schoolchildren in the Cowichan Valley and sits on the Cowichan Foundation board.
+She dedicates time to Nourish Cowichan, assisting in providing nutritious meals to schoolchildren in the Cowichan Valley.

 Marnie and her family also play a role in being coaches and managing team applications for the Duncan Wildcats as they prepare and compete at Operation Trackshoes.

-Marnie is married to PURICA Co-Owner Trevor Watkin and they are very proud of their two children, Kate and Matthew who are both active and passionate about their family business.
+Marnie is married to PURICA Co-Owner Trevor Watkin and they are very proud of their adult children, Kate and Matthew and recently welcomed a wonderful son-in-law and beautiful granddaughter.

 Best words to describe Marnie are, loves to be surrounded by her family and friends, travel enthusiast, music lover, always up for a dance party and is passionate about giving back to her community.